migueltc13/migueltc13.github.io/_pages/about.md

   - /about.html
 ---

  Welcome to my personal website, where you will find information about my professional development as an Informatics Engineering student at Minho's University.

  Discover my skills, experiences, and projects, and how they can benefit you and your business.

+**Warning:** this website is currently under development and unexpected behavior may occur.
+{: .notice}